Chapter 1 – Introduction to Project Management for Human Resources

 While project management can be traced back to the building of the Great Pyramids in Egypt, it was really in the post-WW2 industrial boom of the 1950s that project managers started to develop the tools and techniques used in modern project management.
 These tools were used to complete large industrial and military projects, where the scope of work (what we need to accomplish in a project) was well defined.
 For example, the scope of what we have to do can be planned out well when we are constructing an apartment building, making a nuclear submarine missile, or building an oil refinery.

 These traditional techniques have been elaborated and standardized by organizations such as the Project Management Institute (PMI) in the US and The International Project Management Association (headquartered in Switzerland) and AXELOS (the organization behind the PRINCE2 certification used in Great Britain).
 These traditional techniques were also adapted to software development.
-Techniques such as waterfall (where phases are sequential) and function point analysis were advanced as effective ways to manage software development projects.
+Techniques such as waterfall (where phases of projects are sequential) and function point analysis (a set of rules to measure functionality to users) were advanced as effective ways to manage software development projects.
 However, as the world of software development changed—from large, time-consuming projects that were loaded on mainframe computers to fast-moving, fast changing, internet-based applications many programmers found waterfall and similar methods to be limiting.
 These techniques lacked flexibility and were inadequate to deal with a rapidly changing, competitive landscape.
 As a result, a “revolution” of sorts was mounted and out of that revolution came several so-called Agile project management methods.

 Agile Project Management

-Agile is broad term for project management techniques that are iterative in nature.
+Agile project management is a broad term for project management techniques that are iterative (repetitive) in nature (divided into specific periods of time).
 Rather than trying to develop all aspects of a project or software application and then presenting that result to the customer after a long development cycle (6 to 24 months), Agile techniques use short development cycles in which features of high value are developed first and a working product/software can be reviewed and tested at the end of the cycle (20-40 days).
+Chapter 11 is dedicated to discussing agile project management.

-“1.1: Project Definitions” from Project Management Fundamentals by J Scott Christianson is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+“1.3.
+Types of Projects” from Essentials of Project Management by Adam Farag is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.